itsathefak/Capstone/README.md

 # Capstone Project Introduction

-AppointMe is an easy-to-use appointment booking website that connectspeople with professional service providers.
+AppointMe is an easy-to-use appointment booking website that connects people with professional service providers.
 There are two main types of users on this platform: Service Providers and Regular Users.
-Serviceproviders, like doctors or chartered accountants, can join our platformtocreate listings for their services.
-They can set up their availabilitybycreating specific dates and time slots, making it simple for users toseewhen they are free.
+Service providers, like doctors or chartered accountants, can join our platform to create listings for their services.
+They can set up their availability by creating specific dates and time slots, making it simple for users to see when they are free.
 Regular users can access these services and book an appointment conveniently.
-The service provider is notified in his dashboard whentheuser books an appointment.
-The Service providers can either approveor decline the booking.
-After that, a notification is sent to the user informinghim or her about the service provider's decision, thus making the wholeprocess efficient and easy to follow.
+The service provider is notified in his dashboard when the user books an appointment.
+The Service providers can either approve or decline the booking.
+After that, a notification is sent to the user informing them about the service provider's decision, thus making the whole process efficient and easy to follow.

 ## Prerequisites